ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # What this session is

-- Outline of Infrastructure as Code (IaC)
+- Overview of Infrastructure as Code (IaC)
+  - For Developers
 - Introduction to Pulumi
 - Demo with C# and Azure
   - Concepts apply to other languages/clouds